robert-mccarthy-ca/modern-druid/docs/kiln-system.md

 Puro.Earth requires full traceability and MRV for all credits issued.

 ### What we measure:
 - Input biomass (by weight)
 - Output biochar (by dry weight)
 - Water used for quenching (reused or soil-applied)
 - Emissions (monitored via chimney sensors)

 ### What we test:
 - Carbon content
 - Moisture level
 - Ash content
 - Volatile matter (PAHs)
-- Heavy metals (especially with urban or mixed waste streams)
+- Heavy metals

-> Biochar **must be applied to soil or sold for stable use** to qualify for credits.
-Testing is required at least annually and may be triggered by feedstock changes.
+Biochar must be applied to soil or sold for stable use to qualify for credits.
+Testing is required at least annually and may increase depending on feedstock variability.

 ---

 ## ♻️ Quench Water

-- Water from quenching is **reused** for later quench cycles or applied to the food forest (after dilution)
+- Quench water is reused for later kiln cycles or diluted and applied to the food forest
-- It acts as a nutrient-rich soil drench if managed properly
+- Rich in soluble nutrients and beneficial compounds if managed properly

----

-## 📈 Credit Eligibility and Thresholds

-- Puro.Earth minimum: **1000 tCO₂e per year**
-- With 10 t/acre biomass yield and ~3.25 tCO₂e per acre sequestered, this requires ~300 acres OR access to local waste biomass streams
-- Emissions from collection and transport are subtracted from credit value — local sourcing is critical for net removal

 ---